Cronista/reboque_script/README.md

 There are some jobs listed that do not apply, either because the job generated no value, or the value does not match the control.

 This step is to be done by scraping Localiza job dashboard into a dictionary or dataset and compare each pair of monetary value and job identifier with the analogous in the control dataset, accessed in a service called autem.com, that will also be transformed into a workable and comparable dataset.
-The rule will be: if the value is lower, it will be marked positive.
-If the value is equal or greater, it will be marked negative.

 If the job is marked positive in this step, it will be skipped and analyzed manually.